AugurProject/augur/docs/dev-local-node.md

 # Augur | Local Node Configuration

-This is for developers already familiar with the code repositories and want run a private local node and do end-to-end testing.
-It uses a docker container to upload smart contracts, point local augur-node and spin up augur client.
-The document will be organized into setup per layer, core, middleware and UI.
+This is for developers already familiar with the code repositories and who want to run a private local node and do end-to-end testing.
+This process uses a docker container to upload the smart contracts, point to the local augur-node and spin up the augur client.
+The document will be organized into setup per: layer, core, middleware, and UI.
 Calls to execute smart contracts will be made through the middleware.

 ## augur-core

-After pulling down all the code.
-Well spin up a docker container that runs a local geth node.
+After pulling down all the code we'll spin up a docker container that runs a local geth node.

     docker-compose -f support/test/integration/docker-compose.yml up --abort-on-container-exit --build --force-recreate geth-dev-node

-Verify the mapped ports, They should be, we are interested in HTTP: 47624 and ws: 47625 (ws isn't critical)
+Verify the mapped ports.
+We are interested in:
+* HTTP: 47624
+* WS: 47625 (WS isn't critical)

     f6b4f100be73        augurproject/dev-node-geth:latest   "/start.sh"         5 minutes ago       Up 5 minutes        30303/tcp, 30303-30304/udp, 0.0.0.0:47624->8545/tcp, 0.0.0.0:47625->8546/tcp   integration_geth-dev-node_1

-You'll need these environmental variables before uploading the contracts, copy paste them into your command-line (linux or mac):
+You'll need these environmental variables before uploading the contracts.
+Copy/Paste them into your command-line (linux or mac):

     export ETHEREUM_HOST="localhost"
     export ETHEREUM_PORT="47624"